 The Proponent believes that this aspect of the feasibility requirement is met because Debtor's projected income is enough to fund the proposed Plan.
 Debtor will have enough for making the payments of the Plan.
-The feasibility of the Plan is demonstrated with a financial projection that also includes the scenario of the Plan payments; See Forecast at Exhibit G.
+The feasibility of the Plan is demonstrated with a financial projection that also includes the scenario of the Plan payments; please find the forecast of payments of the Plan enclosed as Exhibit F.